marciof/Eon/README.md

 ## Building

-1. Create a new directory to store the build artifacts.
+1. Create a new empty directory to store the build artifacts.
+2. Generate a build system [using CMake](https://cmake.org/runningcmake/).
-2. *Optionally* configure which builds to create.
-By default it will build a native standalone executable only.
-Selecting the builds can be done in several different ways using CMake.
+  - By default it will build a native standalone executable only, but it can also be configured to select other builds.
+To view options:
-  - Command-line:
-    1. List options:
     ```
     $ cmake -LH path/to/sources
     ```
-    2. Build a native standalone executable only (it's the default):
+  - Otherwise, to use the default options:
     ```
-      $ cmake -D BUILD_FOR_NATIVE_HOST=ON path/to/sources
+    $ cmake path/to/sources
     ```
-  - TUI:
-    ```
-    ccmake path/to/sources
-    ```
-  - GUI:
-    ```
-    cmake-gui path/to/sources
-    ```
 3. Invoke the build tool.
   ```
-  $ cmake --build .
+  $ cmake --build path/to/sources
   ```

 # Architecture